jdhova/Capstone/README.md

 Most High-income earners in San Francisco prefer to purchase SINGLE bed apartments for them sleeves while middle- and low-income earners tend to get bigger apartments because they share the apartment rather than live alone.

-On the other hand, Middle- and low-income earners in outs etch cities like Clarke County CA/NV and CA/OR prefer to rent one or two bedrooms because living alone is affordable in outer cities cities,
+On the other hand, Middle- and low-income earners in outs etch cities like Clarke County CA/NV and CA/OR prefer to rent one or two bedrooms because living alone is affordable in outskirts cities.

-However the high-income earners do not rent or get accommodations in those counties.
+However the high-income earners do not rent or get accommodations in those outskirts cities.

 The low-income earners have the lowest access to hosing per sq ft.